The Inversion

 There are three broad areas:

-Deconstructed (appears as Data-first currently in the comparison articles here) is the key motivating half of the full Declarative Inversion: freeing our data and standardising its object types, then linking it all back up with global IDs.
+Deconstructed is the key motivating half of the full Declarative Inversion: freeing our data and standardising its object types, then linking it all back up into aggregate structures via object IDs carried within other objects.

-Decentralised - starting with these free, local-first, sovereign objects, then sharing them and their updates via their links through trusted federated servers or peer-to-peer from device to device.
+Decentralised - starting with these linked-up, Local-First objects, they are given globally unique IDs or links, creating a single, global, shared data object network or web.
+We can then share them and their updates through trusted federated servers, or peer-to-peer from device to device.

 Scoring against The Inversion